top of page

 This is generally considered to be a fault of style.
 Another example would be They arrived one after the other in succession.
 Obviously, in succession isn’t needed because one after the other says the same thing.

-As you can see, this goes along with my previous mention of what I call those throw-away words, in that the way we speak daily, the way we phrase things, often creates a tautology or redundancy.
+As you can see, this goes along with my previous mention of what I call those throw-away words, in that the way we speak daily and the way we phrase things often creates a tautology or redundancy.
 (And there’s one more tautology for you.)

 Below are some more commonly used redundant phrases.
 Remember, you only need one.